 It should be noted that some yellowing of teeth occurs because the inner dentin in your tooth is showing through the protective enamel shell more than before.
 This can be from age, abrasive over-brushing, or acid erosion.
 While dentin itself will lighten with peroxide-based whitening agents to a degree, it may never look as white as healthy, well-built enamel.

 What if my teeth are dark?

-Tooth darkening from stains are caused by a variety of reasons ranging from tooth nerve death, certain antibiotics, or excessive fluoride consumption early in life.
+Tooth darkening from stains is caused by a variety of reasons ranging from tooth nerve death, certain antibiotics, or excessive fluoride consumption early in life.
 These stains must be covered with veneers or crowns, or bleached internally along with a root canal.

 Fortunately, the most common stains are superficial, collecting on or close to the surface of the tooth.
 These stains are readily oxidized by hydrogen peroxide, increasing the perceived lightness and light transmission of the tooth structure, providing that white look that many desire.

 How to get your teeth whitened with us—free!